 Why was the artwork censored in the first place, though?
 The politically motivated design displays events between North Korea and the USA and illustrates the first of many singles from Lord Charles, all of which express political or global events.

-Speaking after the censorship, he said: “It’s sad that artists are censored, like artists in the 70s and 80s in eastern Europe in the communism era.
+Charles, says there will be more politically inspired artwork where his latest single came from, adding: “It’s sad that artists are censored, like artists in the 70s and 80s in eastern Europe in the communism era.
 What’s worse is that, while artists were censored by governments back then; now they are censored by international companies.
 I thought the western world was open to democracy, open speech and supporting artists and their creativity.

 An angry Charles went on to say: “I cannot accept it.
-If streaming and publishing companies don’t understand art, humour and satire and have a problem with it, I will release my songs on my own and make them a unique piece of art that will be available on my own websites and Soundcloud.”
+If streaming and publishing companies don’t understand art, humour and satire and have a problem with it, I will release my songs on my own and make them a unique piece of art that will be available on my own websites (and Soundcloud).”

 The composition used on the Tomahawk single came to Charles many years ago.
 When he enrolled on a music course at SAE Institute in London, “I then recently took my former composition and transformed it into modern electronic dance music.
 I hope people will like it.” he said.

 The founder of his own entertainment company, which aims to help artists create what they want without censorship, Charles has put the quarantine period to excellent use and is looking forward to releasing even more new material.

 Via his company, Lord Charles Entertainment Ltd, Charles can help you turn your creative vision into something unique from headshots to a musical composition for a film or audio clip.